tatyanakoroleva00/practiceJS/Explanation.md

+I study JS with the site code.mu.
+The author is Trepachyov Dmitry.
+This is the progress that I have already made.
+I've started with arrays then returned back to the beginning and then continued with arrays.
+Days 17, 18 - (returned back Days 19) - continued up to arrays.
+Some exercices, which I find to be easy or repetitive, are not included here.
+However, you can find the answers to nearly all of the tasks.

 17.10 - 24 exercices done (arrays)
 18.10 - 24 exercices done (objects)
 19.10 - 36 exercices done (conditions + variables + operators) + git functioning